 His principal violin teachers include Kevin Lawrence, Stanley Ritchie, and Davis Brooks.
 Research mentors are Marie McCarthy, Thomas Binkley, and Harry Elzinga.
 Performing experience includes programs at The Round Top and Princeton Festivals, The Berkeley and Boston Early Music Festivals, and The Bloomington and Washington (DC) Early Music Festivals.
 Concert and workshop appearances include venues in Texas, Indiana, Utah, Tennessee, Ohio, California, Georgia, Virginia, Maryland, Washington DC, Massachusetts, and New Jersey; and abroad in Switzerland, Germany, China, England, and Ireland.
 He is a member of Armonia Nova and Bernardus Medieval Ensemble, scholarship-based groups focusing on historical and medieval repertoire, literature, and culture.
 Notable performances include those at Miller Chapel Princeton (New Jersey US), DACOR Bacon House (Washington DC), Exeter Cathedral (Exeter UK), Buckfast Abbey (Devon UK), and St. Audoen’s Parish (Dublin IE).

-An instrumental and string specialist, Dr. Resta is currently Associate Professor of Instrumental Music Education at Kent State University.
-He works with bachelors, masters, and doctoral students, teaching courses in string pedagogy, pre-service music teacher education, instrumental music teaching, and music education research and foundational studies (history, philosophy, sociology), among other duties.
+An instrumental and string specialist, Dr. Resta is currently Professor of Music Education, teaching on the faculty at Kent State since 2008.
+He works with bachelors, masters, and doctoral students, leading courses in orchestral pedagogy, pre-service music teacher education, instrumental music teaching, educational inquiry and foundational studies (history, philosophy, sociology), and distance learning and technologies, along with dissertation advising and research mentorship, among other duties.